OpenBibleProject/website/README.md

 The first step would be to convert your translation into individual markdown files for each book / chapter, then you can add the index file for metadata.

-If your module is done, submit it via the [Github Discussion](https://github.com/orgs/OpenBibleProject/discussions/new?category=submit-modules) feature.
+If your module is done, upload it to Github and submit the link and licensing information about the translation via the [Github Discussion](https://github.com/orgs/OpenBibleProject/discussions/new?category=submit-modules) feature.

 ### ... to the documentation
 The OpenBibleProject website & documentation is built using [Astro](https://astro.build/) and the [Starlight theme](https://starlight.astro.build/).